What Is A Biomarker?

 Results: What Testing Shows

 Testing of all patients for HER2, PD-L1, and MSI biomarkers should be done when a patient is first diagnosed and if metastatic disease is confirmed or suspected.
-PD-L1 testing should be done in patients with locally advanced, recurrent, or mGC (see locally advanced, recurrent, or metastatic cancer treatments below for further information).
+PD-L1 testing should be done in patients with recurrent or mGC (see “For patients with stage 4 (metastatic) and some stage 3 (locally advanced unresectable or recurrent) gastric/GEJ cancers” below).

 For patients with stages 0, 1, 2, or some stage 3 gastric/GEJ cancers:

-Removal of the tumor using surgery is typically the first treatment choice.
+Removal of the tumor using surgery is the most basic route to a possible cure.

-• One or a combination of systemic therapies are surely used for stage 2 or 3 cancer.
+• One or a combination of systemic therapies is used for stage 2 or 3 cancer.

 • Systemic therapy might also be used for stage 1 cancer.

-• There are open clinical trials of immunotherapy and biomarker-targeted treatment if a patient is “a fit” for any of these trials (you will hear doctors talk about being “eligible” or “meeting the criteria”) and if the treating physician thinks the trial is a good idea for that particular patient.
+• There are open clinical trials of immunotherapy and biomarker-targeted treatment if a patient is “a fit” for any of these trials (you will hear doctors patients will often hear doctors talking about being “eligible” or “meeting the criteria”) and if the treating physician thinks the trial is a good idea for that particular patient.

 Stage 0 cancer is abnormal cells that look like cancer cells under a microscope.
 These cells are found only in the stomach and haven’t spread to nearby tissue.